mottosso/Qt.py/README.md

 sys.modules["Qt"] = PyQt5
 ```

-Once imported, it is as your application was importing whichever binding was chosen and Qt.py never existed.
+Once imported, it is as though your application was importing whichever binding was chosen and Qt.py never existed.

 <br>
 <br>